RobinHerbots/Inputmask/README.md

 true = shift on the "def" match false = shift on the "nativeDef" match

+### usePrototypeDefinitions
+Use the default defined definitions from the prototype.

+Default: true

 ## General
 ### set a value and apply mask
 this can be done with the traditional jquery.val function (all browsers) or JavaScript value property for browsers which implement lookupGetter or getOwnPropertyDescriptor